DrPython3/mailripv1/README.md

 ```

 <p>
-  <i>... then follow the text on your screen.
+  <i>... just follow the text on your screen.
 Of course, you may rename the file for easier usage.<br>
   Moreover, you can modify the config.json for your needs.
 Just add or delete entries to / from the lists<br>
   or dictionaries.</i>
 </p>